Lasik Eye Surgery

 LASIK Recovery Time

-For the first 12 hours immediately following your procedure, we strongly encourage you to rest and keep your eyes closed as much as possible.
+For the first 12 hours immediately following your laser vision surgery, we strongly encourage you to rest and keep your eyes closed as much as possible.
 You will have a follow up appointment the morning after your surgery.
 Often our patients return to work after the first post operative appointment.

 We do ask that you avoid extreme sunlight exposure, scuba diving, swimming, strenuous exercise, saunas, hot tubs and water sports for a minimum of one week.